 - CEO of publicly traded Special Purpose Acquisition Company (SPAC) which successfully merged with a Chinese company at a time in 2009 when almost all SPACs failed to complete a merger

-- Host of ETP Biennial Technology and Financial Industry Lobster Bake since 1981 for as many as 400 guests including CEOs from around the world and major industry players, George Soros, John Scully, Peter Norton, numerous celebrities including the Governor of Maine, and ETP Limited Partners
+- Host of ETP Biennial Technology and Financial Industry Lobster Bake since 1981 for as many as 400 guests including CEOs from around the world and major industry players, George Soros, John Scully, Peter Norton, numerous celebrities, and ETP Limited Partners

-- Authored numerous articles for technology, financial and corporate governance magazines.
-Featured columnist for technology and corporate governance magazines
+- Authored of highly acclaimed book "Positivity How to be Happier, Healthier, Smarter, and more Prosperous."
+Authored numerous articles for technology, financial and corporate governance magazines.
+Featured columnist for technology and corporate governance magazines.

 - Recipient of 50th Anniversary Israel Award along with Dame Margaret Thatcher, Vice President Joseph Biden and Howard Schultz, CEO of Starbucks

-- Founder and current President of the China Investment Group, LLC
+- Founder and Chairman of the China Investment Group

 - Founder and current member of the Chinese Cultural Foundation

-- Past President and current member of the Analyst Club, oldest surviving club on Wall Street
+- Past President of the Analyst Club, oldest surviving club on Wall Street, founded 1925

 - Transmission Engineer, AT&T